theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NPr   V   NSg/J  .
 >
 #
 > The Dormouse had closed its   eyes by this time  , and was going   off       into a   doze ;
 # D   NSg      V   W?
-ISg/D NPl  NSg/J/P I/D  NSg/V .
+ISg/D NPl  P  I/D  NSg/V .
 V/C V   NSg/V/J NSg/V/J/P P    D/P NSg  .
 > but     , on  being   pinched by the Hatter , it        woke    up        again with a   little    shriek , and
 # NSg/C/P .
 J/P NSg/V/C W?
-NSg/J/P D   NSg    .
+P  D   NSg    .
 NPrSg/ISg NSg/V/J NSg/V/J/P P     P    D/P NPrSg/I/J NSg/V  .
 V/C
 > went  on  : “ — that    begins with an  M       , such  as    mouse - traps , and the moon  , and memory ,
 # NSg/V J/P . . .
 N/I/C/D NPl    P    D/P NPrSg/J .
 NSg/I NSg/R NSg/V .
 NPl   .
 V/C D   NPrSg .
 V/C NSg    .
 > and muchness — you know  you say   things are “ much  of a   muchness ” — did you ever see